Tsuba - Samurai Katana's Sword

 The tsuba is the katana's sword guard.
 Its function is to keep the

-sword balanced as it is held in a fight, and to prevent the wielder from slipping
+sword balanced as it is held in a fight and to prevent the wielder

-functional on a sword.
+ornamental rather than functional on a sword.
 This is because the

 at the shogun's court.